Bucay, Abra

 Bucay, officially the Municipality of Bucay (Ili ti Bucay; Bayan ng Bucay), is a municipality in the province of Abra, Philippines.
 According to the 2024 census, it has a population of 17,775 people.

 Etymology

-There are two versions of how this town got its name "Bucay".
-Some residents say that there was a tribe leader by the name of Bucay.
-When this leader was still young, while patrolling, he found a pretty young lass lying on the way which prompted him to extend assistance, and brought her home.
-After a period of time, he developed his love for the young lass and took her as his wife.
-On several occasions, the girl suddenly disappeared.
-In some instances, Bucay used to see her at the corner of his bamboo hut sitting alone with her bowed head which prompted him to approach and touch her but always disappeared.
+There are two accounts regarding how the town of Bucay got its name.
+According to one version, the town was named after a tribal leader called Bucay.
+As a young man, while patrolling, he came across a young woman lying along the path and helped her, eventually bringing her home.
+Over time, he fell in love with her and married her.
+On several occasions, the woman would mysteriously disappear, and Bucay would sometimes see her sitting alone at the corner of his bamboo hut with her head bowed.
+Whenever he approached to touch her, she vanished again.

 History

 Early history

 Prior to Spanish Colonization, the place had become the footfalls of invading headhunters from the dense jungles of the Cordillera range.